(Click on photos for larger size)

 The house has been modernized, but it was always very nice and sitting on a sizeable lot surrounded by pines and more pines, which is typical for Höllviken.
 Pines and sandy soil all the way down to the beach and the dunes, where you have to wade out quite a bit to even be able to swim.
 A paradise for families with small children.

 So now, before we went to join John’s parents for a day in the wonderful Danish capital, we got to spend a day with these very dear friends from my youth.
 Katarina, the oldest daughter, was, a couple of years later, going to become one of our Swedish girls in Paris.
 She would have been 19 at this time and little Lotta about 7.
-Helena was not present this time around, so she was probably spending a few days with a friend, the way you love to do in your mid-teens.
-We have also made numerous visits to Britt’s and INgvar’s wonderful house in Täby, a northern suburb of Stockholm — at least a couple of Christmases, one crayfish party that John will never forget about, and yet more visits.
+I had seen Katarina as a toddler in 1964 the year I left for the United States.
+Helena was not present this time around, so she was probably spending some time with a friend, the way you love to do in your mid-teens.
+We have also made numerous visits to Britt’s and Ingvar’s wonderful house in Täby, a northern upper-class suburb of Stockholm — at least a couple of Christmases, one crayfish party that John will never forget about — and neither will Ingvar — and yet more visits.

 They have also visited us here in Genas a couple of times.
 Once it was just Britt and Lotta, and I have pictures of us in Pérouges, a medieval walled town northeast of Genas, all cobblestones and nothing but medieval houses.
 A beautiful old town.